ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 This design pattern improves modularity and extensibility - VPP Agent v2 is a collection of loosely coupled plugins to which new plugins that extend the Agent's functionality can be easily added.
 The KVScheduler is not even limited to either VPP or Linux as the SB plane.
-Actually, a control plane for any system whose configuration and status stanzas can be represented as key-value pairs and can be operated upon via CRUD operations can be integrated with this framework.
+Actually, we can integrated with this framework any control plane for any system whose configuration and status is represented as key-value pairs that can be operated upon via CRUD operations.

 The rest of this document provides a step-by-step guide on how to implement your own KVDescriptor and register it with the KVScheduler.

 ## Descriptor API

 Let's start first by understanding the [descriptor API][descriptor-api].
-First of all, descriptor is not an interface that needs to be implemented, but rather a structure to be initialized with the right attribute values and callbacks to CRUD operations.
-This was chosen to reinforce the fact that descriptors are meant to be **stateless** - the state of values is instead kept by the scheduler and run-time information can be stored into the [metadata][kvscheduler-terminology], optionally carried with each value.
+First of all, a descriptor is not an interface that needs to be implemented, but rather a structure that needs to be properly initialized with attributes and callbacks to CRUD operations.
+This approach was chosen to reinforce the fact that descriptors are meant to be **stateless** - the state of values is instead kept by the scheduler and run-time information can be stored in [metadata][kvscheduler-terminology] that is optionally carried with each value.
 The state of the graph with values and their metadata should determine what exactly will be executed next in the SB plane for a given transaction.
-The graph is already exposed via formatted logs and programming+REST APIs, therefore if descriptors do not hide any state internally, the system state will be fully visible from the outside.
+The graph is already exposed through logs and programmatic and REST APIs, therefore if descriptors do not store any state internally, the system state will be fully visible from the outside.

-What follows is a list of all descriptor attributes, split across sub-sections, each with a detailed explanation and pointers to examples.
-Optional fields can be left uninitialized (zero values).
+The following sub-sections describe all descriptor attributes inf detail and provide pointers to examples.

 Please note that using [descriptor adapters](#descriptor-adapter), the signatures of the callbacks will become adapted to use the real proto message type (e.g. `*vpp_l3.Route`) as opposed to the bare `proto.Message` interface, avoiding all the boiler-plate type casting.
+Note also that optional fields can be left uninitialized (zero values).

 **Note**: `KeySelector`, `ValueTypeName`, `KeyLabel` & `NBKeyPrefix` will all be replaced in a future release with a single reference to the value